Colorado Counseling License Requirements

-The Colorado State Board of Addiction Counselor Examiners issues four different certifications and licenses for substance abuse counselors in Colorado, including Certified Addiction Counselor I (CAC I), Certified Addiction Counselor II (CAC II), Certified Addiction Counselor III (CAC III), and Licensed Addiction Counselor (LAC).
-The minimum educational requirements vary from a high school diploma for CAC I and CAC II, to a behavioral health bachelor’s degree for CAC III and a clinical behavioral health graduate degree for LAC.
+The Colorado State Board of Addiction Counselor Examiners issues three different certifications and licenses for substance abuse counselors in Colorado, including Certified Addiction Technician (CAT), Certified Addiction Specialist (CAS), and Licensed Addiction Counselor (ACD).
+The minimum educational requirements vary from a high school diploma for CATs to a behavioral health bachelor’s degree for CASs to a clinical behavioral health graduate degree for ACDs.
 These certifications also have work experience requirements.
-CAC Is must complete 1,000 hours; CAC IIs must complete 3,000 hours; and CAC IIIs and LACs must complete 5,000 hours.
+CATs must complete 1,000 hours; CASs must complete 2,000 hours; and ACDs must complete 3,000 hours of clinically-supervised addiction work experience.

 What do Colorado marriage and family therapists do?

 In Colorado, marriage and family therapists enjoy a broad scope of practice.
 They work with individuals, couples, families, and groups to address both individual and group dynamics.
 Some common job tasks include conducting assessments and psychotherapeutic tests, diagnosing emotional issues, creating treatment plans, providing counseling both individually and in group settings, and consulting and making referrals to other specialists.
 They are also able to provide substance abuse counseling and mental health counseling within their area of expertise.

 What is the job outlook for counselors in Colorado?